3D render of a Ranch house designed by Cedreo

 Best for: Interior designers, architects, and contractors

 Overview: SmartDraw is a web app that allows users to generate detailed 2D floor plans from any device.
-While it’s designed for professionals, the app is incredibly user-friendly — you can quickly generate floor plans with the exact measurements you need.

-What makes SmartDraw unique is, it doesn’t just cover the design process, it also includes several productivity tools that can help you manage other aspects of the project.
+What makes SmartDraw unique is, it doesn’t just cover the design process.
+It also includes several productivity tools that can help you manage other aspects of the project.

 Key Features: